-Healthy Apple Butter Bars are loaded with oatmeal, chopped apples, apple butter, and nuts for a delicious, wholesome breakfast or snack!
+Healthy Apple Butter Bars are a scrumptious recipe to use apple butter!
+They're loaded with oatmeal, chopped apples, apple butter, and nuts for a delicious, wholesome breakfast or snack!

 We've kind of been stuck in a breakfast rut lately, so last week I decided to concoct some new breakfast bars in hopes of bringing EXCITEMENT and ENTHUSIASM to our 6 a.m. weekday dining experience.
 Or, you know, at least distract three kids from whining and moaning and laying their heads on the table.